Roll ‘n’ Roll Meets Artistic Elegance at Andaz West Hollywood

 “The Riot House”

 And it’s a storied past indeed.
-Andaz was known as “The Riot House,” in the 60s and 70s, with touring rock groups including The Rolling Stones, Led Zeppelin, The Who and The Doors all staying there regularly, throwing wild parties (and various furnishings off the balconies), often trashing the rooms and racking up bills that only rockstars could afford.
-Led Zep drummer John Bonham allegedly rode his motorcycle through the halls, while Jim Morrison was once thrown out for drunkenly dangling himself out his room window, for which a glass panel in the old hotel once read “Come on baby, light my fire.
-Try to set the night on fire.”
-The Doors, 1967.”
+Andaz West Hollywood was known as “The Riot House” in the ‘60s and ‘70s, with touring rock groups including The Rolling Stones, Led Zeppelin, The Who and The Doors all staying there regularly, throwing wild parties (and various furnishings off the balconies).
+They often trashed the rooms and racked up bills that only rock stars could afford.
+Led Zep drummer John Bonham allegedly rode his motorcycle through the halls, while Jim Morrison was once thrown out for drunkenly dangling himself out his room window, for which a glass panel in the old hotel once read: “Come on baby, light my fire.
+Try to set the night on fire.
+The Doors, 1967”.

 A Decadent Dining Destination

-The Andaz’s restaurant and bar, Riot House, references its hedonistic history, in name and in its eclectic menu with fresh Southern California-inspired seasonal cuisine, tasty light bites and craft cocktails all created in an open-kitchen space.
+The Andaz’s restaurant and bar, Riot House, references its hedonistic history, in name and in its eclectic menu with fresh Southern California-inspired seasonal cuisine, tasty light bites, and craft cocktails all created in an open-kitchen space.
 Offering both private and communal tables for mixing and sharing, it’s a subtly decadent dining destination.
 But if you’re looking for an even livelier scene, it’s right outside the hotel doors.
-Andaz is located in the heart of Sunset Strip, with copious clusters of clubs, bars and restaurants easy walking distance away, including the world famous Comedy Store, campy retro restaurant Mel’s Diner, and renowned live music venues The Viper Room, The Whiskey a Go Go and The Roxy theatre.
+The Andaz is located in the heart of Sunset Strip, with clusters of clubs, bars, and restaurants easy walking distance away, including the world- famous Comedy Store, campy retro restaurant Mel’s Diner, and renowned live music venues the Viper Room, the Whisky a Go Go, and The Roxy Theatre.

 Book your Room at The Andaz